 If you are using set curriculum like ACE with lots of American content the main thing you need to remember is that you need Australian content in your curriculum.
 It will still be helpful for you to know the syllabus because you will be asked questions about it from the AP.

-You need to show the NSW Board of Studies AP a written plan of what you intend to learn in your homeschool.
-BOSTES don’t take the documents that you prepare and they usually only spend a few minutes looking at it.
+You need to show the NESA assessor (AP) a written plan of what you intend to learn in your homeschool.
+NESA don’t take the documents that you prepare and they usually only spend a few minutes looking at it.
 They don’t use it for a reference when you apply the next time either.
 It is really just a tool to show them that you have thought your educational program through.

 To help you get organised I suggest you make your own homeschool planner.